What’s it like to work on a cruise ship, Sylvia?

 […] 27 Jan 2017

 I have limited life-advice to dispense, being a middling millennial and all (but dibs on the band name).
-If you were to create a heat map of all the places I’ve lived up to a year ago, only one single 15-mile radius within the same county would glow.
+If you were to create a heat map of all the places I’ve lived up to a year ago, only one 15-mile-radius dot would glow.
 Not that physical movement is commensurate with worldly wisdom, but it can